pavlovtech/WebReaper/Exoscan/API.md

 ##### Summary

-Builds a web scraper engine responsible for creating and reciving crawling jobs and running a spider on them
+Builds a web scraper engine responsible for creating and receiving crawling jobs and running a spider on them